 Potential Drawbacks of the High Dam

-It is easy to see the many benefits of the High Dam, but there have also been some drawbacks.
+It is easy to see the many benefits of the Dam, but there have also been some drawbacks.
 Firstly, The dam has caused the water level of Lake Nasser to rise up to 500-550 feet and this has led to the displacement of thousands of people living in the region.

 In addition, during its construction, millions of cubic meters of material were needed, which led to immense deforestation in areas around the Nile.
 Furthermore, this project had a pretty hefty price tag that ultimately put strain on the Egyptian economy and people.